Not Rocket Science

-Writing a BF Compiler for .net (Part 3: pointer++ and pointer–)
+Writing a BF Compiler for .net (Part 3: pointer++ and pointer--)

-The last article gave an introduction to the concepts and we started looking at the memory[pointer]++/-- functions.
+The last posting gave an introduction to the concepts and we started looking at the memory[pointer]++/-- functions.
 Today is a quicky post to look at two other instructions, pointer++ and pointer-- or > and < in BF.

 Unsurprisingly, these are extremely simple operations, requiring only 5 IL Commands: